Meeting room readiness

 Why trust phone-based measurement?

-RoomScore enforces strict quality gates: device stability, clipping detection, and noise stability (spread at or below 12 dB, quiet window at or below 8 dB).
+RoomScore enforces strict quality gates: device stability, clipping detection, and noise stability (overall spread at or below 24 dB, quiet window at or below 18 dB).
 If a scan fails, the app asks you to retry.

 How does RoomScore compare to professional meters?